Best Oil Filled Space Heater In 2019 | Buying Guide And Reviews

 There is a big difference.

 I have to agree that both produce lots of heat.
-However, what an oil-filled heater ignites can't be compared to what an infrared heater throws.
+However, what an oil-filled heater ignites can’t be compared to what the other heaters throw.

 Even if you bought a random oil-heater that you picked out of the blue, you won’t be disappointed with the heat output.
 Other features on the heater may not impress you, but the heat is something that you will have no say about.